ogallagher/marketsense/readme.md

 [twelvedata market api](https://twelvedata.com/blog/first-introduction-getting-an-advantage-in-a-few-minutes) via custom Java client.

+Java Persistence API, with [Hibernate](https://hibernate.org) as the persistence provider, and [H2](https://h2database.com) as the database.

 ## Questions

 ### What similar work has been done that uses the brain for data processing?